Is it Worth Visiting Széchenyi Thermal Bath Budapest, Hungary?

 hungarian baths szechenyi

 Inside Széchenyi thermal bath there were also a number of steam rooms and saunas.
 These were mixed and you have to keep your clothes on (of course).
-We enjoyed trying the different rooms and then plunging into the cool pools.
+Understandably, this might not be such a big deal for you if you're one of those people who has already built themselves a DIY sauna at home - we haven't (yet) so we really enjoyed trying the different rooms and then plunging into the cool pools!
 And we really liked how each sauna was slightly different, our favourite was one had red glowing lights.
 Make sure you don't do what we did and miss the entire ground floor - there's a sauna there with an ice bucket for you to douse yourself in first/afterwards/both.

 Which Is the Best Thermal Bath in Budapest?